-As a North Wales wedding celebrant, I specialise in creating and delivering modern, magical and bespoke ceremonies for weddings, micro-weddings and elopements.
-As a result of this I frequently get asked by couples what they should include in their wedding vows.
-The process of putting in writing your love, promises, hopes and dreams to one another can make some couples feel overwhelmed or intimidated.
-To help you conquer this, I’ve put together a super helpful guide to give you some ideas on how to go about it.
+During the planning process, couples frequently ask me what they should include in their wedding vows.
+The art of putting in writing your love, promises, hopes and dreams to one another can make some couples feel overwhelmed or intimidated.
+To help you conquer this, I’ve put together this helpful guide to give you some ideas on how to go about it.

-However, if you want to create something more personal, reflective of your relationship, I say go for it!
+However, if you want to create something more personal, and reflective of your relationship, go for it!
 But, decide together, because if you are going to get creative and write the wedding vows yourselves, you both need to be equally committed to the process.

 We are writing our own vows - where do we start?

 Firstly – remember you are not alone.
-If you are using a celebrant, then often, they are often happy to support you with writing your vows.
-I always say to my couples, I can’t tell you what to say, but I can ask insightful questions that will help you think about why your relationship is special and unique, as well as helping to structure your thoughts.
+If you are using a celebrant, then often, they are happy to support you with writing your vows.
+I always say to my couples, I can’t tell you what to say, but I can ask insightful questions that will help you think about why your relationship is special and help you to structure your thoughts.

-Consider long you would like your vows to be and agree that between you.
+Consider how long you would like your vows to be and agree on that between you.
 You might wish to choose 6-10 statements or sentences.
 A minute per person is a good length.

 Consider if you want the vows to be funny, romantic or more generic.